 Once you get through the first few initial feeds, you and bub will start to get into a natural rhythm for feeding.
 Learning how to breastfeed isn’t just for bub though, it’s a learning curve for you too!

 There are several different positions that you can breastfeed in, and some are better for newborns than others.
 What’s important to remember here is that it can take a bit of experimentation to find what is most comfortable and what helps bub get an optimal attachment.

 Your comfort while breastfeeding is paramount.
 Breastfeeding a baby for 12 months has been likened to the equivalent of working a full-time job for 12 months – you will end up spending a lot of hours feeding!
 If you’re in a bad position or uncomfortable, this can very quickly lead to the incorrect attachment for bub as well as a sore neck, back and shoulders for you.

 Like all things to do with birth and babies, every mum and every baby is different.
 Breastfeeding your baby is the most beautiful and natural thing in the world, but that doesn’t necessarily mean that it comes easily or without hurdles.
 By arming yourself with knowledge ahead of time and feeling prepared with breastfeeding basics before bub arrives, you’ll have given yourself a head start on what will hopefully be the beginning of a long and healthy breastfeeding journey.

-Don’t forget, we cover all things breastfeeding inside the Ultimate Online Prenatal Program with three, super easy to watch, instructional videos.
-I can’t tell you how many Birth Beat Mummas have told me that they’ve watched and re-watched these videos even after bub is born, they really are an awesome resource!
+We cover all things breastfeeding inside the Ultimate Online Prenatal Program with three, super easy to watch, instructional videos.
+I can’t tell you how many Birth Beat Mumma’s have told me that they’ve watched and re-watched these videos even after bub is born, they really are an awesome resource!